|Funding Program:||Northern Australia Beef Roads Program

 The project will deliver the following improvements to the cattle supply chain:

-- improve road safety by widening pavement widths to appropriate standards
+- Improved road safety by widening pavement widths to appropriate standards;

 The Australian Government has committed up to $20 million towards this $30 million project.